 The table above lists the first sale only.

-Affiliate Marketing Examples
+Affiliate Marketing Teardowns

 Let me break down some affiliate marketing examples and what I think made them successful.

 I should know a lot about this website, because it was my own.
 I started it in December 2009 and then sold in July 2018.